 Prosumer scenarios for the EU

-The Reference scenario provides results for 2015, 2030 and 2050, the other two only look forward, to 2030 and 2050.
+The Reference scenario yields results for 2015, 2030 and 2050, the other two for 2030 and 2050 only.